carlhannes/hannes-os/README.md

 2. Register the application by adding an `AppInfo` object to the `DEFAULT_APPS` array in `components/app-context.tsx`.
    - This will automatically create a `.lnk` file for your app in the `/Applications` directory when the file system is initialized for the first time.
 3. Ensure the main `renderComponent` function in `components/window.tsx` includes a case to render your new app component.
+4. If your application needs to interact with global settings, use the `useSettings` hook from `lib/settings/settings-context.tsx`.

 ```typescript
 // In components/app-context.tsx